Legends Field - Kansas City Monarchs

 Neighborhood 4

-The WWI Museum is a fascinating look at an often overlooked war that is as interactive and engaging as it is informative.
-If you have time for baseball, there is a team called the Kansas City Royals who play at Kauffman Stadium from April to October.
+The WWI Museum is a fascinating view at an often overlooked war that is as interactive and engaging as it is informative.
+If you have time for baseball, there is a team called the Kansas City Royals that plays at Kauffman Stadium from April to October.
 I hear that they even have fountains in their outfield and a great kids’ play area.

 Fans 3

-The attendance at T-Bones games is routinely in the top third of the league with a healthy average of around 4,000 fans per game.
-The stadium has all the needs and wants of a 21st-century fan and many who attend games do an admirable job of cheering on the home team.
-They are your typical minor league fan of the independent leagues, they want value for their dollar, and they certainly get that here at the stadium.
+The attendance at Monarchs games is routinely in the middle of the league, with an average of around 2,106 fans per game.
+The stadium has all the needs and wants for a 21st-century fan, and many who attend the game do an admirable job of cheering on the home team.
+There are plenty of promotional nights to attract fans to weekday games, and a lot more activities take place on the concourse during games.

 Access 5

-The stadium is at the I-70 and I-435 intersection with plenty of signs guiding motorists to both the complex and ballpark.
+The stadium is at the I-70 and I-435 intersection, with plenty of signs guiding motorists to both the complex and the ballpark.
 There is plenty of free parking and a spacious concourse that wraps around the entire field with plenty of room to move around.
-All bathrooms, concession stands, and exits are marked
+All bathrooms, concession stands, and exits are marked.

 Return on Investment 4